When working with our Will and Trust clients, we always preach the importance of having their estate planning documents in place.

 During this difficult time of COVID-19, we continue to be committed to assisting you and will continue to provide our legal services by phone and videoconferencing.
 As you review your estate planning documents, we are here to answer your questions.
 Please do not hesitate to contact us.

-Contact our Estate Planning Attorneys to take advantage of our free consultations to discuss your legal needs.
+Contact our Estate Planning Attorneys to schedule a consultation to discuss your legal needs.

 Call 214-559-7202 or contact us to schedule your phone appointment today!